-Avs buyout Orpik three days after acquiring him
+Avs buy out Orpik three days after acquiring him

-The Colorado Avalanche have bought out the final contract year for defenseman Brook Orpik, three days after acquiring him from the Washington Capitals at the NHL Draft, the team confirmed to
+The Colorado Avalanche have bought out the final contract year for defenseman Brooks Orpik, three days after acquiring him from the Washington Capitals at the NHL draft.

-The veteran defenseman, who won Stanley Cups with the Pittsburgh Penguins in 2009 and the Washington Capitals last season, is now an unrestricted free agent.
+The veteran defenseman, who won Stanley Cups with the Pittsburgh Penguins in 2009 and the Washington Capitals this past season, is now an unrestricted free agent.

-Orpik, 37, was included in a trade that sent goalie Philipp Grubauer to the Avalanche in exchange for a 2018 NHL Draft second-round pick, which was No. 47 overall.
+Orpik, 37, was included in a trade that sent goalie Philipp Grubauer to the Avalanche in exchange for a 2018 NHL draft second-round pick, which was No. 47 overall.
 The Capitals needed to clear his $5.5 million cap hit from their books in order to re-sign top defenseman John Carlson, who agreed to an eight-year, $64-million contract on Sunday.

 Avalanche GM Joe Sakic made it clear that Colorado had no intention of keeping Orpik on its young roster.
-"I owed him the respect to let him know that the plan is to buy him out and let him be a free agent," Sakic said at the NHL Draft.
+"I owed him the respect to let him know that the plan is to buy him out and let him be a free agent," Sakic said at the NHL draft.
 "I'm sure he'll have a lot of teams that'll want to add him to their group."

 According to Cap Friendly, the Avalanche will have $2.5 million in dead cap space next season and $1.5 million in 2019-20 for buying out the final year of the contract.